 - The Work Projects Administration (WPA) Collection

-Casts of this skeleton and other selected specimens from the holdings of the Vertebrate Paleontology Laboratory are now available.
+Casts of this skeleton and other selected specimens from the holdings of the Vertebrate Paleontology Collections are now available.

 For information contact Matthew Brown.